node-formidable/formidable/Readme.md

 #### incomingForm.maxFieldsSize = 2 * 1024 * 1024

 Limits the amount of memory a field (not file) can allocate in bytes.
-I this value is exceeded, an `'error'` event is emitted.
+If this value is exceeded, an `'error'` event is emitted.
 The default size is 2MB.

 #### incomingForm.bytesReceived